discordjs/guide/guide/additional-info/collections.md

 collection.sweep(user => user.username === 'Bob');
 ```

-A more complicated method is `partition`, which splits a collection into two, based on a certain criteria.
+A more complicated method is `partition`, which splits a collection into two based on a certain criteria.
 You can think of it as two `filter`s, but done at the same time:

 ```js